PyroclastIO/metamorphic/README.md

 # Metamorphic

-Metamorphic is a complex event processing library for Clojure and ClojureScript.
+Metamorphic is a complex event processing (CEP) library for Clojure and ClojureScript.
 Complex event processing is a technique for finding sequences of events that match a particular pattern in a stream.

 This library includes: